 The first adjective that comes to mind when thinking about a legacy system is usually “old” - old software, old tools, old architecture.
 And, without a doubt, this is one of its main characteristics.
 However, age isn’t the only factor that matters.
 What also does matter is that the legacy systems significantly slow down processes, preventing the companies from growing and meeting the market needs.

 User needs and expectations have changed over the years and will continue to evolve in the future - it’s only natural.
-Legacy modernisation is about updating the IT stack in your company to better adapt to this dynamic context and accomplish the business goals.
-Keeping up with the digitised world, addressing customers’ needs and their changing behaviour enables companies to remain competitive.
+Legacy modernization is about updating the IT stack in your company to better adapt to this dynamic context and accomplish the business goals.
+Keeping up with the digitized world, addressing customers’ needs and their changing behavior enables companies to remain competitive.
 Platforms powered by older technologies simply don’t provide them with this opportunity.

-Legacy system modernisation is a back-breaking task - it takes both time and money and needs to be based on a well-thought strategy in order to ensure the security of data and operations.
+Legacy system modernization is a back-breaking task - it takes both time and money and needs to be based on a well-thought strategy in order to ensure the security of data and operations.
 There’s no room for mistakes.
-However scary and demanding the modernisation endeavour seems to be, its benefits cannot be underestimated and the change is often necessary for a company to stay profitable.
+However scary and demanding the modernization endeavor seems to be, its benefits cannot be underestimated and the change is often necessary for a company to stay profitable.